-This page provides troubleshooting information for common scenarios when using logs-based metrics in Cloud Logging.
+This page provides troubleshooting information for common scenarios when using log-based metrics in Cloud Logging.

 Metric is missing logs data

-There are several possible reasons for missing data in logs-based metrics:
+There are several possible reasons for missing data in log-based metrics:

-New log entries might not match your metric's logs query.
-A logs-based metric gets data from matching log entries that are received after the metric is created.
-Logging does not backfill the metric from previous log entries.
+New log entries might not match your metric's filter.
+A log-based metric gets data from matching log entries that are received after the metric is created.
+Logging doesn't backfill the metric from previous log entries.

 New log entries might not contain the correct field, or the data might not be in the correct format for extraction by your distribution metric.
 Check that your field names and regular expressions are correct.

 Your metric counts might be delayed.
-Even though countable log entries appear in the Logs Viewer, it takes up to a minute to update the logs-based metrics in Cloud Monitoring.
+Even though countable log entries appear in the Logs Explorer, it may take up to 10 minutes to update the log-based metrics in Cloud Monitoring.

-The number of late-arriving entries is recorded for each log in the system logs-based metric
+The number of late-arriving entries is recorded for each log in the system log-based metric

-Example: A log entry matching a logs-based metric arrives late.
+Example: A log entry matching a log-based metric arrives late.
 It has a

 timestampof 2:30 PM on February 20, 2020 and a

 receivedTimestampof 2:45 PM on February 21, 2020.
-This entry won't be counted in the logs-based metric.
+This entry won't be counted in the log-based metric.

 False-positive alerts or alerts that aren't triggered